Policies & Guidelines

 - If you have an RTÉ account, a cookie or other similar technology lets us remember your user name and email address so you don't have to enter it again when you are commenting or writing a review.

 Other examples of services that use these type of cookies include PollDaddy, Pluck, or WordPress.

 Targeting and advertising related

 These cookies, web beacons etc are used to deliver advertising that is more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.

 They are usually placed by advertising networks with our permission.
 They remember that you have visited a website, page or app; this information is shared with other organisations such as advertisers.
 In some cases, these ad networks may send you ads on our behalf after you leave our website, social media pages or apps, including where you start but don’t complete a purchase, registration or similar action.
 Often targeting or advertising cookies etc will be linked to site functionality provided by the other organisation.

 Some examples of services that use these types of cookies include Google AdSense or DoubleClick.

 Other third party cookies

-Some cookies that have been set on our websites are not related to RTÉ or our partners.
-When you visit a page with content embedded from, for example, YouTube or Facebook, these service providers may set their own cookies on your web browser.
+Some cookies etc that have been set on our websites are not related to RTÉ or our partners.
+When you visit a page with content embedded from, for example, YouTube or Facebook or social media widgets like the Facebook like button, these service providers may use their own cookies etc.